MicroEJ/Tool-UITestAutomation/TestAutomationTool/README.md

 ---
 _Markdown_
-_Copyright 2021 MicroEJ Corp.
+_Copyright 2021-2022 MicroEJ Corp.
 All rights reserved._
-_This library is provided in source code for use, modification and test, subject to license terms._
-_Any modification of the source code will break MicroEJ Corp. warranties on the whole library._
+_Use of this source code is governed by a BSD-style license that can be found with this software._